OpenLEADR/openleadr-example-ven/README.md

 OpenLEADR Example VTN
 =====================

-Bare bones BACnet VEN client example with the [BAC0] Python (https://pypi.org/project/BAC0/) package.
-Openleadr VEN provides a discoverable BACnet analog value to yield the demand response signal passed from the VTN to VEN.
+Bare bones BACnet VEN client example with the [BAC0](https://pypi.org/project/BAC0/) Python package.
+Openleadr VEN provides a discoverable BACnet API with one analog value point to yield the demand response signal passed from the VTN to VEN.
 Supports a BACnet meter read to send telemetry back to the VTN server.

 ## 1. Install requirements